typestack/routing-controllers/README.md

 ```

 Same you can do with all other parameters `@QueryParam`, `@BodyParam` and others.
-If user request does not contain required parameter routing-controllers will throw an error.
+If user request does not contain required parameter routing-controllers-extended will throw an error.

 #### Convert parameters to objects

 If you specify a class type to parameter that is decorated with parameter decorator,
-routing-controllers will use [class-transformer][4] to create instance of that class type.
+routing-controllers-extended will use [class-transformer][4] to create instance of that class type.
 More info about this feature is available [here](#creating-instances-of-classes-from-action-params).

 #### Set custom ContentType